 The valley of the New River and the New River Gorge serve as the dual focus for this highland of farm, forest, and town.
 The region is one of the chief outdoor-recreation destinations in West Virginia and home to several of the nation's largest outdoor-adventure resorts.
-Thousands of acres of forest are protected by the New River Gorge National River, the Bechtel Summit National Scouting Reserve, and many other parks and preserves.
+Thousands of acres of forest are protected by the New River Gorge National Park and Preserve, the Bechtel Summit National Scouting Reserve, and many other parks and preserves.

 - Cabins & Lodges

 - Camping & Campgrounds

 The center of the New River Gorge Region is near the center of our New River Gorge Region map.
 The region extends from Summersville, in the north, to Hinton, in the south.